 Zadie Smith once wrote that “progress is never permanent, will always be threatened, must be redoubled, restated and reimagined if it is to survive.”
 That line feels more relevant than ever today.
-As the coronavirus pandemic takes its toll on countries, companies and families around the world, we know women are being impacted disproportionately.
-But new research out of the United States ought to serve as a dire warning to leaders that our progress towards equality is fragile.
+As the coronavirus pandemic has taken its toll on countries, companies and families around the world, we know women have been impacted disproportionately.
+But research out of the United States ought to serve as a dire warning to leaders that our progress towards equality is fragile.
 An alarming 25% of women are considering downshifting their careers or leaving the workforce because of the pandemic, with 75% of senior-level women reporting ‘burnout’ as the main reason, erasing a decade of women’s progress in the workforce and corporate profits with it.
 American news outlet, The 19th, aptly declared women are becoming “collateral damage” in the pandemic as the country experiences its “First Female Recession”.

 We’ve made strong progress toward gender equality over the last 50 years, but the last eight months have shown us that when the pressure arrives, it is women who will be asked to relieve it.
 Gender inequality reveals its ugly head in a crisis.
 Old habits die hard.
 And the reality is that our systems, including here in Australia, are still reflective of outdated gendered expectations: through government and workplace policies from parental leave to childcare and superannuation, men are reinforced as the primary breadwinners and thanks to the gender pay gap (which is exacerbated by the age gap between heterosexual parents), women’s roles are more likely to be part-time, and their careers seen as less important.